leandrosilva/mercurio/README.md

 * Write a Dockerfile;
 * Definitely improve log;
+* Implement a nice client side app to show case a full closed loop;
 * Grow up and better the automated test suite (it's quite poor yet);
 * Automate GitHub pipeline;
 * Add HTTPS (maybe -- 'cause we can just have that on load balancer).